 His years at DRC did not addle Jorge’s brain however, it only convinced him that terroir and tradition matter.
-His vineyards, some planted before phylloxera, or right after it struck the vines around his home village, were planted exactly as they had been for centuries – predominantly Tempranillo with a wide genetic diversity along side Albillo, Tempranillo Gris, Cariñena, Garnacha, Bobal, Bruñal and other varieties so obscure that they haven’t been identified yet.
-Ranging in age from 60-150+ years old, it is surprising that these vines survived at all considering the recent trend in Ribera del Duero for everything new, shinny and perfectly predictable.
+His vineyards, some planted before phylloxera, or right after it struck the vines around his home village, were planted exactly as they had been for centuries – predominantly Tempranillo with a wide genetic diversity alongside Albillo, Tempranillo Gris, Cariñena, Garnacha, Bobal, Bruñal and other varieties so obscure that they haven’t been identified yet.
+Ranging in age from 60-150+ years old, it is surprising that these vines survived at all considering the recent trend in Ribera del Duero for everything new, shiny, and perfectly predictable.

 Pena Aladas is a zone within the village of La Aguilera where Jorge and Isabel own a cluster of vineyards.
 The soils here are thin, sandy clay over hard limestone bedrock.
-The structure to the fruit grown in Pena Aladas requires a long period in oak to soften, evolve, and open up.
+The structure of the fruit grown in Pena Aladas requires a long period in oak to soften, evolve, and open up.
 The goal at Dominio del Águila was not to make a Gran Reserva because it was expected, but because the terroir demanded it.

-Canta la Perdiz is a single vineyard wine made from vines between 100 and 150 years with the oldest vines being ungrafted.
+Canta la Perdiz is a single vineyard wine made from vines between 100 and 150 years, with the oldest vines being ungrafted.
 South-facing but at high elevation, the soils here are shallow, gravelly clay over a friable and horizontally fractured limestone bedrock.
-With a softer structure than Pena Aladas, it requires less time in barrel, and shows a wildly aromatic and floral aspect that sets it apart from the other sites that Jorge and Isabel farm.
+With a softer structure than Pena Aladas, it requires less time in barrel and shows a wildly aromatic and floral aspect that sets it apart from the other sites that Jorge and Isabel farm.